Walls Of Wittenberg

 The spark for new direction came from Lois Smith, widow of Darwin Smith, CEO of Kimberly-Clark from 1971 to 1991.
-She lives on a 600 acre farm just outside of town, loves Wittenberg and wants to
+She lived on a 800 acre farm just outside of town, loved Wittenberg and wanted to see it thrive.

 She visited Lake Placid, Florida, a similar town with identical problems and saw what adding 30 murals had done there for tourism and businesses and brought this idea back to Wittenberg.

-An artists committee searches for Wisconsin artists to execute the murals, designs being approved by WOW, Inc. and the owner.
+An artist's committee searches for artists to execute the murals, designs being approved by WOW, Inc. and the owner.